Veterans: Show Me On This Doll Where The Facebook Hurt You

 Take your site down, or you’ll be hearing from us.”

-Bwahahahaha.
-Oh wait, you were serious?
-Ok then, come at me, bro.
+…oh wait, you were serious?
+Well OK then, come at me, bro.

 You can see the email, and our readers’ reaction to it, on our Facebook page.

-But before you run over to Facebook to check it out, here are Five Things Every Veteran should know (and everyone else frankly):
+But before you run over to Facebook to check it out, here are Five Things Every Veteran should know (and everyone else frankly) when it comes to social media:

 - Freedom of Speech means I have a right to mine, and you have a right to yours.
 Your right does not include telling me I cannot speak.
-Notice I am not telling you not to, I am informing you that your pathetic attempt at bullying is infantile and the response of someone who failed to understand the basic principles of common courtesy.
+It’s about restricting our government, not ourselves or each other.
+Notice I am not telling you not to try to tell us what to do, I am informing you that your pathetic attempt at bullying is infantile and the response of someone who failed to understand the basic principles of common courtesy.

 - Everyone has an opinion… well bipolar folks might have two and those with multiple personalities obviously might have a few more.
 Enjoy your opinion, cherish it, and snuggle up with your opinion.
 You can even express your opinion… but don’t expect anyone to take you seriously when your opinion starts off with threats and directives that you don’t have the legal right to enforce much less the sack weight to pull off.